gremlin12/marathon_map/README.md

 ** Acknowledgements **

-- The drop-down navigation menu is adapted from from James Richardson's tutorial at http://www.inmotionhosting.com/support/edu/website-design/using-css/simple-css-drop-down-menu
+- The drop-down navigation menu is adapted from James Richardson's tutorial at http://www.inmotionhosting.com/support/edu/website-design/using-css/simple-css-drop-down-menu
 - Thanks to Piotr Zalewa and Oskar Krawczyk for their JSFiddle "Observable with Google Map Marker," which was helpful in integrating Knockout.js with Google Maps API: http://jsfiddle.net/gizzat/ADexG/